Holiday entitlements for newly graduated students

 Although newly graduated students who start their professional career in the year they graduate will only accrue full legal holiday entitlements as from the second calendar year following the year of graduation, various possibilities exist to make sure that these employees can enjoy a minimum of 20 days off per full calendar year.

-If you have any further questions on the holiday entitlements of your younger employees, don’t hesitate to contact the PwC Legal Employment law team.
+If you have any further questions on the holiday entitlements of your younger employees, don’t hesitate to reach out; we’d love to hear from you.

 Contact us